damienbod/bff-aspnetcore-angular/README.md

 ## Setup Server

+The ASP.NET Core project is setup to run in development and production.
+In production, it uses the Angular production build deployed to the wwwroot.
+In development, it uses MS YARP reverse proxy to forward requests.

 > [!IMPORTANT]
 > In production, the Angular nx project is built into the **wwwroot** of the .NET project.